TavaresDylan/AWS-S3-Storage/.github/ISSUE_TEMPLATE/refactor.md

 ---
 name: Refactor issue
-description: Issue about refactoring some code
+about: Issue about refactoring some code
 title: "[Refactor]: "
 labels: ["refactor"]